MeIsGaming/fractureiser-own-investigations/README.md

-If you have questions regarding this Repository, feel free to contact me on Discord: Me_is_Gaming#6969
+If you have questions regarding this Repository, feel free to contact me on Discord: @me_is_gaming

 ⚠ **_WARNING: I do not guarantee that every link or information is safe!
 Please double-check, thank you!_** ⚠